george-language/glang/CONTRIBUTING.md

 - Run the built-in tests in `library/tests/`
 - Build your own projects and push GLang to its limits

-If you run into any bugs or quirks, check out the ["Issues" section](<CONTRIBUTING#Issues Section>) below to learn how to report them.
+If you run into any bugs or quirks, check out the [Issues section](#-issues-section) below to learn how to report them.

 ## Want to Develop Kennels?